deminivithana/ESBII--IT11081258/Practical 06.md

 ![](https://cloud.githubusercontent.com/assets/13186210/9829935/95a1e61e-5938-11e5-8c19-f8422b233b91.PNG)

-When company following this standardization process it provide the platform that company controls.
+When company following this standardization process it provide the platform that company need.

+**Reliability and security**

+Everone expecting reliable services from a any kind of business and this will be directly beneficial to ABC IT to

+**Correct Controls over business**

+Provides security and management controls which will be beneficial to the staff,stakeholderes and management to take a better understanding on the business stratergy.